FL BOKU in English

 [motivated – together – altruistic]

-In order to enable the open ÖH, an inclusive mindset is required.
+In order to enable the open ÖH, a reflective way of thinking is required.

 For this, it is necessary to question your own points of view, to be sensitive to new topics and to reflect honestly on them in order to be able to implement them.
 In addition, there is always a space for constructive criticism and feedback in order to improve the representation work and make it more accessible.